SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 was quickly reversed when the bloody trench stalemate became apparent, but the war torn countries felt they needed to outlast the enemy as a point of pride.
-The wage slavery and proletariat oppression of Marx, Engels, and Lenin came in the form of state propaganda fo
+The wage slavery and proletariat oppression of Marx, Engels, and Lenin came in the form of state propaganda posters imploring women to work in factories and conserve bread.

 ## In addition, the new post-war Europen states was not conducive to liberty